A BRIGHTER FUTURE

 STORIES FROM THE FIELD

-Education Cannot Wait’s ‘Stories from the Field’ series features the voices of our implementing partners, beneficiaries and other key stakeholders.
+Education Cannot Wait’s ‘Stories from the Field’ series features the voices of our implementing partners, children, youth and the communities we support.
 These stories have only been lightly edited to reflect the authentic voice of these frontlines partners on the ground.
 The views expressed in the Stories from the Field series do not necessarily reflect those of Education Cannot Wait, our Secretariat, donors or UN Member States.